Two suspicious bags were spotted on the one-year anniversary of the attacks

 “I have utmost praise for my officer,” Halstead said.
 “That’s what he’s trained to do, that’s what he did, and that’s why I’m proud of the guys of this department.”

 This year’s marathon will be a massive enterprise.

-The race will have 9,000 more runners than last year.
-More spectators than ever before will also line the course, according to the Boston Athletic Association.
+Runners this year will number 36,000 – up from 27,000 last year.
+More spectators than ever before will also line the course, according to the athletic association.

-Keeping that in mind, police will double the number of officers on patrol from last year, with 3,500 scattered among the crowd.
-They will be aided by 100 additional security cameras and bomb-sniffing dogs.
+Keeping that in mind, police will double the number of officers on patrol from last year; 3,500 of them will be among the crowd.
+They will be aided by 100 additional security cameras, and bomb-sniffing dogs.

 “In this world, you never eliminate risk; you never bring it down to zero,” State Police Col. Timothy Alben told reporters last month.
 “But we are working very hard at reducing that risk level and managing it to the best of our collective abilities.”

 Authorities have not disclosed how much the extra security will cost.
-All they will offer is that it will be "much greater" than last year's cost.
+All they will offer is that it will be “much greater” than last year’s.

 But this year’s race will also reap millions of dollars.
 According to the Greater Boston Convention & Visitors Bureau, the marathon and related events will bring in an estimated $175.8 million – the highest-ever amount for a Boston Marathon.